-At 9 a.m.
+At 5 p.m.
 (ET), the APMEX Precious Metals spot prices were:

 APMEX’s Account Managers now have extended hours Mondays through Thursdays and are here to serve you until 8 p.m.
 (EDT)!
 Or call us Fridays until 6 p.m.
 (EDT)!
 If you have any questions about investing in Precious Metals or simply would prefer to place your order by telephone, we are here to help.